zmb3/teleport/rfd/xxxx-automatic-azure-server-discovery.md

 To run commands, the agent's service principal will require the `Microsoft.Compute/virtualMachines/runCommand/action` permission.

+#### Join method

+Teleport does not currenty have an Azure equivalent of EC2/IAM node join, so agent installation will use the `token` join method.
+This means that the discovery service will require permission to create tokens.
+Once Azure join is implemented, Azure auto-joining should be updated to use it.

 #### Action vs Managed run commands

 Azure virtual machines can run scripts via either [Action Run Commands](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/run-command)